SomMeri/less4j/README.md

 Access the copiler through the `String compile(String lessContent)` method of the `com.github.less4j.ILessCompiler` interface.
 The interface has only one implementation: `com.github.less4j.core.DefaultLessCompiler`.

-Input string should contain the content of .less file and output string contains translated css style sheet.
+Input string should contain the content of .less file and output string contains translated css style sheet:
 <pre><code>ILessCompiler compiler = new DefaultLessCompiler();
 String css = compiler.compile("* { margin: 1 1 1 1; }");
 System.out.println(css);
 </code></pre>

-Not finished yet.
+The method may throw either `IncorrectTreeException` or `CompileException` .
+Both are runtime and their message line and column numbers identifying source place that caused the error.

 ## TODO:
 rewrite ended here